Edward H. Moore: Political activity

-Originally, Moore's political views aligned with the Democratic party, but he became disillusioned with Roosevelt's New Deal during the 1930s.
-When Roosevelt announced that he would run for a third-term, Moore campaigned vigorously for the Republican candidate, Wendell Willkie.
-Despite Willkie's loss of the 1940 election, Moore joined the Republican party.
-W. B. Pine, the Republican nominee for Senate, had just died, and Josh Lee, the Democratic incumbent was popular.
-Someone proposed Moore as the replacement, to the delight of Republican higher-ups.
-Not only did Moore hate the New Deal, but he was wealthy enough to finance his own campaign.
-It worked.
+Originally, Moore's political views aligned with the Democratic Party, but he became disillusioned with the New Deal during the 1930s.
+When President Franklin D. Roosevelt announced that he would run for a third term in 1940, Moore campaigned vigorously for Roosevelt's Republican opponent, Wendell Willkie.
+Despite Willkie's loss in that election, Moore joined the Republican Party.

+Two years later, the Republican nominee in Oklahoma's Senate election, former Senator William B. Pine, died before the general election.
+Someone proposed that Moore replace Pine as the Republican nominee, as he was wealthy enough to finance his own campaign.
+Moore thus became the Republican nominee and defeated incumbent Democrat Joshua B. Lee by a margin of 55%–45%.
+He served from January 3, 1943, to January 3, 1949.

-Moore was elected as a Republican to the U.S. Senate in 1942 and served from January 3, 1943, to January 3, 1949; he was not a candidate for renomination in 1948, and retired from public life and political activities.
-While in the Senate, he was a reliable anti-New Deal vote, but he was more in favor of international involvement than most Republicans.
-Nonetheless, in 1945, Moore was among the seven senators who opposed full United States entry into the United Nations.
+While in the Senate, Moore was a reliable anti-New Deal vote, but he was more in favor of international involvement than most of his fellow Republican senators.
+Nonetheless, in 1945, he was among the seven senators who opposed full United States entry into the United Nations.

-He voted in favor of almost all military spending and against all spending for public improvements, including projects slated for Oklahoma.
-Unsurprisingly he supported programs that would benefit the oil industry.
-He unsuccessfully tried to stop Leland Olds getting a second term as Chairman of the Federal Power Commission due to being "opposed fundamentally to private enterprise" and "Communistic".
+Moore voted in favor of almost all military spending and against all spending for public improvements, including projects slated for Oklahoma.
+However, he supported programs that would benefit the oil industry.
+He unsuccessfully tried to prevent Leland Olds from being confirmed for a second term as chairman of the Federal Power Commission, saying that Olds was "opposed fundamentally to private enterprise" and "Communistic".

-In 1948, he was voted into the Oklahoma Hall of Fame, when he was lauded as a "...statesman and philanthropist."
+Moore did not run for reelection in 1948, being succeeded by Democrat Robert S. Kerr, and retired from public life and political activities.
+That same year, he was voted into the Oklahoma Hall of Fame, when he was lauded as a "...statesman and philanthropist."